MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/faqs-classic.md

     To dynamically set the Rights Management owner, use the **-OwnerMail [Source File Owner Email]** parameter and value.
 This configuration retrieves the user's email address from Active Directory by using the user account name in the file's Owner property.

-- **Azure Information Protection scanner:** For newly protected files, set the Rights Management owner to be a single account for all files on a specified data store, by specifying the **-Default owner** setting in the scanner profile.
+- **Azure Information Protection scanner**: For newly protected files, set the Rights Management owner to be a single account for all files on a specified data store, by specifying the **-Default owner** setting in the scanner profile.

     Dynamically setting the Rights Management owner for each file is not supported, and the Rights Management owner is not changed for previously protected files.